tom-the-crow/FarnsworthIndex/README.md

 After thinking about it, I have come to a conclusion: We can consider Hits, perhaps, value neutral.
 Perhaps there is a strategy to it.
 Perhaps the fielders will save him.
 There is still a chance for an Out.

 You may or may not groan at a hit.
 It's my index and I do what I want.

+FarnsworthIndex.py does the initial trimming of the dataset